 C_VerifyRecover

-CK_DEFINE_FUNCTION(CK_RV, C_VerifyRecover)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pSignature, CK_ULONG ulSignatureLen, CK_BYTE_PTR pData, CK_ULONG_PTR pulDataLen );
+CK_DECLARE_FUNCTION(CK_RV, C_VerifyRecover)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pSignature, CK_ULONG ulSignatureLen, CK_BYTE_PTR pData, CK_ULONG_PTR pulDataLen );

 C_VerifyRecover verifies a signature in a single-part operation, where the data is recovered from the signature. hSession is the session’s handle; pSignature points to the signature; ulSignatureLen is the length of the signature; pData points to the location that receives the recovered data; and pulDataLen points to the location that holds the length of the recovered data.